 Transcripts received from other colleges or universities must come directly from that school to the Admissions and Records Office to be classified as official transcripts.
 TMCC accepts official transcripts from students provided the envelope is not open.
 All other transcripts will be considered unofficial and will not be evaluated.
 For the full policy, see the Transfer Credit Policy on the Evaluation of Previous Training and Education section of this College Catalog.

 Credit by Exam

 TMCC accepts the following examinations for students attempting to earn college-level credit.
-Please refer to the section on Transfer Credit Policy on the Evaluation of Previous Training and Education for more detail.
+Please refer to the section on Transfer Credit Policy on the Evaluation of Previous Training and Education and Credit by Examination Procedures for more detail.

 - ACT-PEP (Proficiency Examination Program)